NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 /nopt/nrel/apps/123456a/level02/gcc-9.4.0/vasp-6.1.1/bin/vasp_std
 ```

 Note the directory might be different.

-Issues have been reported running VASP on multiple nodes.
-The most reliable solution is to use a different build of the openmpi module and set the OMPI_MCA_param variable, as shown below.
-This configuration has shown good results up to 4 nodes, but is not guaranteed to make VASP run successfully on 8 nodes.
+In order to specify the network interconnect, we need to set the OMPI_MCA_param variable.
+We want to use "en7" as the interconnect.

 ```
 module use /nopt/nrel/apps/220525b/level01/modules/lmod/linux-rocky8-x86_64/gcc/12.1.0